About the St. Philip Institute

 Deanna Johnston, M.A. — Director of Family Life

 Deanna is a certified Billings Ovulation Method NFP Instructor.
 She has a special interest in the writings of St. John Paul II, especially the Theology of the Body.
-She and her husband Michael have two children, Alexandria and Simon, and they look forward to raising their family in the Diocese of Tyler.
+She and her husband Michael have three children, Alexandria and Simon, and a baby due in August 2018.
+They are looking forward to raising their family in the Diocese of Tyler.
 Deanna serves as the Director of Family Life for the St. Philip Institute.

 Luke Heintschel, M.A. — Assistant Director of Communications for the Diocese of Tyler